Outlook’s mobile makeover includes a much smarter search, powered by Microsoft Graph

 For starters, the conversation experience has been redesigned.
 There’s now a clear separation between individual emails, which is a plus, as it makes it easier to visually parse your group conversations and get caught up.
 Also, Outlook will now automatically open conversations to the first unread message, to save you on scrolling down.

-And instead of having to tap an arrow to reply to the group, there’s a Quick Reply box at the bottom that you can type your message into, then hit Send when done.
+And instead of having to tap an arrow to reply to the group, there’s a Quick Reply box at the bottom into which you can type your message, then hit Send when done.
 This makes it easier to view the previous emails on screen while you’re typing your response, which is handy, too.

 You can still do other things like forward emails or edit the recipients list, but these functions are tucked away in the updated interface.